 A high-limit switch is a safety device that prevents your furnace from overheating.
 If your furnace gets too hot, it responds by turning on the fan to cool the system.
 When the high-limit switch malfunctions, you’re no longer dealing with a simple problem and will need to hire a Calvey HVAC professional to repair it.

-Clog in the condensate line
+Clogged condensate line

 A condensate line drains water from the condensing unit.
 A blockage in the condensate line triggers a switch in the furnace, preventing the burners from starting, which can force cold air into your home.
 Calvey has specialized tools for cleaning these lines.
 After the lines are cleaned, Calvey can reset the system to get it working again.

-Leaking ducts
+Leaking air ducts

-The ducts transport air from the furnace to the rest of your home, but they’re prone to leaks.
+The ducts carry air from the furnace to the rest of your home, but they’re prone to leaks.
 Also, holes in your ducts can allow cold air into the system, which will then circulate throughout your home.

 Blocked burner